gojical/hitchhikers-guide-to-sqlalchemy/relationships.md

 ##### Standard file layout for these examples :

-> 🚑 The following examples were run in a virtual environment with `sqlahchemy` installed.
+> 🚑 The following examples were run in a *virtual environment* with `sqlalchemy` installed.

 ```python
 from sqlalchemy import create_engine, Table, Column, Integer, ForeignKey, Sequence, String